-It always makes me happy when I can bring you another ground beef recipe because I know a lot of families rely on Ground beef as a staple on their dinner table – mine certainly does!
+It always makes me happy when I can bring you another ground beef recipe because I know a lot of families rely on ground beef as a staple on their dinner table.
+Mine certainly does!
+This slow cooker hamburger patties recipe takes my love for ketchup, stuffed bell peppers, and ground beef and combines them into one delicious meal.

-Shape meat into patties and place in the bottom of your slow cooker.
+Place beef patties on the bottom of the slow cooker.

 Pour your sauce over the patties.

-When it is done it’ll look like this and your house will smell like stuffed bell peppers deluxe
+It will look a little bit like this after slow cooking all day and your house will smell like delicious stuffed bell peppers (you’re welcome 😉).

 If you want at this point, you can add a little more ketchup to the mixture to thicken your sauce but I like it just like this.